-The natural induction causes an overshoot U{PEAK} in the motor voltage before it stabilizes itself at a level depending on the voltage in the intermediate circuit.
-The rise time and the peak voltage U{PEAK} affect the service life of the motor.
+The natural induction causes an overshoot $U{PEAK}$ in the motor voltage before it stabilizes itself at a level depending on the voltage in the intermediate circuit.
+The rise time and the peak voltage $U{PEAK}$ affect the service life of the motor.
 If the peak voltage is too high, motors without phase coil insulation are especially affected.
 If the motor cable is short (by a few yards), the rise time and peak voltage are lower.

 If the motor cable is long (328 ft.
-[100 m]), the rise time and peak voltage are higher.
+[100 m]), the rise time and peak voltage increase.

-In motors without phase insulation paper or other insulation reinforcement suitable for operation with voltage supply (such as an adjustable frequency drive), fit a du/dt filter or a sine-wave filter on the output of the adjustable frequency drive.
+In motors without phase insulation paper or other insulation reinforcement suitable for operation with voltage supply (such as an adjustable frequency drive), fit a sine-wave filter on the output of the FC 300.